Mary Magdalene: the

 Reed solves the riddle of the enigmatic 19th century priest of Rennes, Bérenger Saunière, who turned his church into a shrine dedicated to Mary Magdalene.
 Why did he suddenly come into such astonishing wealth?
-Was he blackmailing the Church over some earth-shattering secret?
+Was he blackmailing the Church over an earth-shattering secret?

 In a final twist to this page-turner, Reed makes a revelation that could transform the Christian church – particularly the role of women.
+See News.

 Rooney Mara brings Mary to life in new biopic